Bocedi-s-Research-Group/pippo/README.md

 }
 ```

-GitHub offers shortcut links to issues and pull requests, by writing a hashtag followed by the issue number: #2

 Lists can be created with tickable items by adding a whitespace and square brackets after the item symbol, (e.g. `- [ ] This needs to be done`).
 Items can be ticked by adding an x inside the brackets, or simply clicking on the rendered doc:
 - [ ] This needs to be done
 - [x] This has been done

-These two features can be combined to quickly refer to an issue and track its status:
-- [ ] #2

 There's much more, you can find out about it in the [official doc](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## R Markdown